symfony-cmf/symfony-cmf-docs/quick_tour/the_third_party_bundles.rst

 :doc:`TreeBrowserBundle <../bundles/tree_browser/introduction>` to display a
 live admin tree, where the admin can click on the nodes to edit, remove or move them.

+See the :doc:`Sonata Admin Integration Documentation <../bundles/sonata_phpcr_admin_integration/introduction>` to learn about the configuration options for each admin.

 Final Thoughts
 --------------